hisplan/cromwell-gwf-setup/README.md

 ![IAM ROLE](./images/update-iam-role.png)

 Give all S3 permission to every bucket.
+This is necessary if your input files to workflow is stored in other S3 buckets.

 BEFORE: